iotaledger/introduction-docs/docs/guides/token_guide.md

 # Chrysalis Migration

-By the end of the Chrysalis migration, a number of aspects at IOTA changedfor the better.
+By the end of the Chrysalis migration, a number of aspects at IOTA changed for the better.
 With easier ways to manage and secure your experience, IOTA seamlessly integrated these innovations with no service interruptions.

 With Chrysalis, we made a clear-cut from the current IOTA protocol, and started a new with a much better, and more mature